lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

 Usage
 =====================

 #.
-Open subcellular application by using link: `SubcellularApp`_
+Open subcellular application by using this link: `SubcellularApp`_
 #.
 Create a new model or load/import an existing one

-    * To load a public model click an arrow to expand a list of public models in `Subcellular models repository`, choose one, then click `Load`
+    * To load a public model click the arrow to expand a list of public models in `Subcellular models repository`, choose one, then click `Load`
-    * To import `BNGL`_ or `SBML`_ (`Atomizer`_ is used for latter) model click
-      `Import` in `Model` menu
+    * To import `BNGL`_ or `SBML`_ (`Atomizer`_ is used for the latter) model click `Import` in `Model` menu
-    * To create a new model specify all model parameters and reaction equations sequentially opening and filling tables in the `Model` menu (upper left of the UI).
+    * To create a new model specify all model parameters and reaction equations sequentially opening and filling the tables in the `Model` menu (upper left of the UI).
 Each table corresponds to a particular section of the BioNetGen file of the model (with except for `Diffusions` and `Geometry` section).
-All expressions should comply with BioNetGen language.
+All expressions should comply with the BioNetGen language.
 #.
-To add diffusion (required if using STEPS) navigate to corresponding section
+To add diffusion (required if using STEPS) navigate to the corresponding section
-    of the model, click `New diffusion` and specify an arbitrary name of diffusive species or molecules, affected structure where corresponding species will diffuse, `BNGL`_ expression for those and diffusion coefficient in m^2/s units.
+    of the model, click `New diffusion` and specify an arbitrary name of diffusive species or molecules, the affected structure where the corresponding species will diffuse, the `BNGL`_ expression for those and the diffusion coefficient in m^2/s units.
 #.
 To add geometry (required if using STEPS) click `Add geometry` in
-    corresponding model section: specify it's name, add `TetGen`_ tetrahedral mesh and a geometry specification file (geometry.json, contains relationship between structures and their corresponding tetrahedra and triangles, free diffusion boundaries and geometry scale coefficient
+    the corresponding model section: specify it's name, add `TetGen`_ tetrahedral mesh and a geometry specification file (geometry.json, contains relationship between structures and their corresponding tetrahedra and triangles, free diffusion boundaries and geometry scale coefficient